RuiAAPeres/iOSArchitecture/README.md

 Versions
 ====================================

+**1.2**

+An object of type `id <RPSportsBoundaryProtocol>` can now the be inject into the `UIViewController`.
+By default it will be used `RPDataSourceManager`.
+This is specially useful for Unit Testing, as you can inject a mock one.
+I also added an example of how to do it on the test suite.
+The `RPDataSourceManager` is now used as an object, as well, versus a class (as it previously was).

 **1.1**

 The access to the Model, by the `UIViewControllers`, are now made by a Interactor object.
 Instead of returning a reference to the `RPDataSourceManager` Class (since we are using class methods), we return an abstract Class that conforms to a given protocol.
 You can see this see this strategy applied [here](http://www.confreaks.com/videos/759-rubymidwest2011-keynote-architecture-the-lost-years#!), the video is present by [Robert Martin](http://en.wikipedia.org/wiki/Robert_Cecil_Martin) aka Uncle Bob.